nre-aachen/gempy/README.md

 A 3D Structural geologic implicit modelling in python. (v 0.3)
 ***************************************************************

 GeMpy is an opensource project for the generation of 3D structural geological modelling.
-The algorithm is based on a especial type of Universal cokrigin interpolation created by Laujaunie et al (1997) and developed along the past year by (*add many more papers!!!*).
+The algorithm is based on a especial type of Universal cokrigin interpolation created by Laujaunie et al (1997) and developed along the past years by (*add many more papers!!!*).
 This tool allows the generation of models with relative complex structures just from data.

 The results look like this: